Pierre André de Suffren: Post-war service

 Suffren's squadron arrived at Trincomalee on 8 August.
 Most of it remained there until October.
 Suffren himself sailed to Pondichéry on 15 September with Héros and Cléopâtre to confer with Bussy, arriving on 17.
 There, he learnt of his promotion to Lieutenant général des Armées navales.
 He departed for Trincomalee on 26, arriving on 29.
 The fleet departed for Europe on 6 October.
 On his way, Suffren called the Cape of Good Hope, and had stayed there for a few days when Hughes's squadron arrived, with unfavourable winds.
 HMS Exeter ran aground, and both the British and French ships launched their boats to provide assistance.

 Suffren arrived at Toulon on 26 March 1784.
 Summoned to Versailles, he was received by Navy Minister Castrie and by Louis XVI, and much celebrated.
 A fourth position of vice-admiral was created especially for Suffren, the decree stipulating that it would be suppressed after his death.

-In October 1787, with the implementation of the Eden Agreement, tensions again flared up between France and England, and it was feared that a new conflict was looming.
+In October 1787, with the implementation of the Eden Agreement, tensions again flared up between France and Britain, and it was feared that a new conflict was looming.
 As a precaution, Louis XVI ordered the Brest squadron be readied, and he appointed Suffren to command it, leaving him the choice of his captains.
 As he prepared for the journey to Brest, Suffren's health suddenly declined.
 He died in Paris on 8 December 1788.

 Legacy

 Assessment

 Suffren was generally recognised as an able commander.
 The Encyclopædia Britannica Eleventh Edition called him "perhaps the ablest sea-commander that France ever produced'.
-In The Influence of Sea Power upon History, Mahan writes:
+In The Influence of Sea Power upon History, Alfred Thayer Mahan wrote:

 The military situation... demanded first the disabling of the hostile fleet, next the capture of certain strategic ports.
 That this diagnosis was correct is as certain as that it reversed the common French maxims, which would have put the port first and the fleet second as objectives.